 When it comes to getting the consideration of potential clients, pictures unquestionably speak louder than words!
 Pictures are undoubtedly the first things a client encounters.
 Comic collections are personal.
 A great way to extend the chances of selling your collection at an awesome cost is by taking high-quality photographs of your collection and allowing the seller to create a bond with the comics well before they see them in person.

 You may, for example, take pictures of editions on your bookshelf or after you have put them in order on a table.
 This shows your collection at its best and helps trigger enthusiastic responses among other comic book devotees, who need your collection for themselves.
-Getting high-quality, white-background pictures is always an awesome idea, particularly if you’re offering comics one-by-one on eBay.
+Getting high-quality, white-background pictures is always an awesome idea, particularly if you’re offering comics one by one on eBay.
+Always remember that extra efforts are always cherished.

 SEND THEM TO A GRADING COMPANY